-Did the Respondent carry out or supervise restricted building work
+Did the Respondent carry out or supervise restricted building work?

-[11] The Respondent was engaged to carry out and/or supervise building work on a relocated residential dwelling under a building consent.
-His work included work on the foundations, which is restricted building work because the foundations form part of the primary structure of a residential dwelling.9
+[11] The Respondent was engaged to carry out and/or supervise building work on a new residential dwelling under a building consent.
+His work included bricklaying, which is restricted building work because it forms part of the external moisture management system of a residential dwelling.9

-Was the restricted building work complete
+Was the restricted building work complete?

-[12] The Respondent's building work was carried out in or about April 2023.
-Since that date, he has not carried out any further restricted building work.
-As such, April 2023 is the completion date, and the date when a record of work was due.
+[12] The Respondent's restricted building work was carried out or supervised in November and December 2021.
+December 2021 is when the work was complete and it was when a record of work was due.

-Has the Respondent provided a record of work
+Has the Respondent provided a record of work?